-Flex poles are fitted with a spring loaded hinge.
+Flex poles are fitted with a bending device.
 They must conform to the FIS specifications.

 680.2.1 Use of Flex-poles

 Flex-poles must be used for all alpine competitions published in the FIS Calendar except Downhill.
 The use of flex poles may be requested by the Jury for Downhill.